-From the Golden Age to Green Book, Columbia directors and screenwriters have been sweeping up statuettes for decades.
+From the Golden Age to Green Book, Columbians have been sweeping up statuettes for decades.
 Here are some of their notable Academy Award–winning movies that you can add to your streaming queue.

 Green Book (2018)